-Until about ten years ago, most of us thought the oceans were indestructible.
+Until about very recently, most of us thought the oceans were indestructible.
 If asked, we probably would have agreed with the English poet Byron, who wrote in the early 1800's that "man marks the earth with ruin—[but] his control stops with the shore."
 A number of recent studies and reports from around the world demonstrate that this view is mistaken.
 In fact, the oceans are overfished, polluted, and affected by climate change.
 Meanwhile, our coastlines are being overrun with developments that ruin wetlands and harm coastal and ocean ecosystems.
 I'm glad to be part of the Earthjustice effort to ensure that we better protect and manage our oceans and coasts.

 I was motivated to attend law school in the hope of addressing rampant degradation of the environment.
 Growing up in north Florida not far from the Gulf of Mexico, for much of my life I took the ocean for granted.
 But, like most of the oceans and coasts in this country, my childhood slice of the world has seen great changes.
 The vacant Gulf beaches I visited as a boy are being developed at an astonishing rate.
 Pollution from this kind of development (and upstream demand for water) is threatening the quality of the famous oysters from Apalachicola Bay.
 And overfishing has decimated a number of fish species in the Gulf, especially reef fish like snapper and grouper

 Fresh out of law school, I joined a small firm in Washington, D.C. and spent the next decade or so litigating against the U.S. Army Corps of Engineers and other government agencies that were pursuing environmentally destructive projects – most of which were harming river systems.
 After a short time as counsel to United States Senator John Chafee, where I devoted attention to a variety of environmental issues, I returned to private practice and eventually became the director of the Ocean Law Project at Earthjustice in 1998.
 Funded largely by the Pew Charitable Trusts, this project filed a series of suits against the federal government that compelled the government to do a better job of preventing overfishing, protecting essential fish habitat, and minimizing the incidental killing of fish.
 After helping to launch Oceana (an international ocean conservation organization) in 2001, I returned to Earthjustice to continue fighting for ocean conservation.

 From Washington, D.C., I work with Earthjustice lawyers from around the country; we've won notable victories over the past few years that protect ocean resources—including forage fish, sea turtles, and marine mammals.
 The battle to protect ocean and coastal ecosystems continues, both in this country and elsewhere.
 Currently, Earthjustice lawyers are working to minimize the decimation of forage fish along both coasts, reduce estuary pollution, protect grazing parrotfish in the Caribbean, and control the harmful effects of excessive noise in the ocean.
 We look to stay busy in the years ahead.